BlazeInferno64/Text-to-speech/README.md

 engine.setProperty("voice",voices[0].id) # For example if you want another voices, Set it to voices[1].id
 ```

-As we have setup the voices, now lets create some basic functions
+As we have setup the voice, now lets create some basic functions

 ```
 # This function would allow our pc to speak
 def speak(input):
     engine.say(input)
     engine.runAndWait()
 ```
-And then
+And then -

 ```
-#Function for user input
+# Function for user input
 def inputCommand():
     textInput = input("What do you want me to speak?:\n")
     text = textInput.lower()